rkwright/Perrault/README.md

 ## Introduction
 Perrault is a relatively simple simulation of a watershed.
 It builds the catchment (details below), constructs the topography, and renders the result in either 2D or 3D.
 It also can run a hydrologic simulation of the basin, routing the rainfall, estimating evapotranspiration, etc.

-[Pierre Perrault](https://en.wikipedia.org/wiki/Pierre_Perrault_(scientist)) (1608-1680) was a French bureaucrat and scientist.
+> [Pierre Perrault](https://en.wikipedia.org/wiki/Pierre_Perrault_(scientist)) (1608-1680) was a French bureaucrat and scientist.
 He is generally credited as the first to correctly describe the hydrologic cycle.
 He maintained, against criticism, that the rainfall in the Parisian basin was sufficient to explain the rate of flow in the Seine.
 He estimated the flow of the Seine and showed that the rainfall in the basin was more than sufficient to explain the flow in the Seine.

 ## Approach
 The basic approach of this app is to describe the watershed as a rectangular mesh.
 The app uses a variant of the 4x4 seed-fill to determine the bounds of all the sub-basins (down to first order).
 A constuct named the "MazeRat" is then used to recursively walk the spanning tree.
 At each critical point, the Rat has a callback (provided by the caller) that allows the caller to use the Rat's info.
 The callback can be made when the Rat is ascending the tree or retracing its steps back down.

 Due to the nature of the 4x4 seed fill, the algorithm used (*thank you Jack Bresenham*) has two important aspects or behaviours:

-- If acending is TRUE, then the callback function will be called ONCE and ONLY ONCE per cell in the part of the net visited
+- If ascending is TRUE, then the callback function will be called ONCE and ONLY ONCE per cell in the part of the net visited
 - If ascending is FALSE, then the call back function will be called ONCE per elm it is LEAVING (prevx,prevy) but will be called more than once for each cell (since many cells have more than one entrance/exit)

 These callbacks have several applications: